 If you’re lucky enough to live in a metropolitan area with two or three airports close together, you can take advantage of neighboring airports.

 For example, in New York City, you can fly in and out of JFK, LaGuardia or Newark Liberty.
 In the San Francisco Bay Area, you can pick from airports in San Francisco, Oakland and San Jose.
-These are just a couple of examples.

 Driving a few miles out of your way could score you a significantly cheaper ticket.